stashgg/stash-unity/Assets/Stash.Popup/README.md

 ### WebKit Build Issues

-If you face build errors associated with WebKit, such as :
+If you face xcode project build errors associated with WebKit, such as :

 ````
 Undefined symbol: _OBJC_CLASS_$_SFSafariViewController